List of Ecuadorian submissions for the Academy Award for Best International Feature Film

 Ecuador has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) on an irregular basis since 2000.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-As of 2025, thirteen Ecuadorian films have been submitted, but none of them have been nominated.
+As of 2026, fourteen Ecuadorian films have been submitted, but none of them have been nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Most of the films are primary in Spanish, although Emptiness (2020) is mainly in Mandarin, but set in Ecuador.

 Below is a list of the films that have been submitted by Ecuador for review by the Academy for the award by year and the respective Academy Awards ceremony.
-Both films were in Spanish.